okhwaja/outline-extension/README.md

 # Usage

+### via Toolbar
 Click the toolbar icon (looks like a piece of paper) and a new tab will open with your article

+### via right-click
+Right click on a link and select the "Open Link in Outline" option

 # License